MichalSoszkoGID/dp-workshops2/README.md

 ## Storing unused resources

 Task: move (cut & paste) all models and singular tests (if present) created during Session 1 excercises to `analyses` folder.
-All models stored in `analyses` forlder will be noticed by, dbt but skipped during the pipeline execution.
-But stay warned: if your other models still have references to the deprecated models, the dbt pipeline will probably fail.
+All models stored in `analyses` forlder will be noticed by, dbt but skipped during the pipeline execution. **Be warned:** if your other models still have references to the deprecated models, the dbt pipeline will probably fail.
 Alternatively - you can delete unwanted models from your project or remove their extensions.
 Without having the ".sql" / ".yml" extention, the file will be ignored by dbt.

 ## Business task